 “Dirt On My Boots,” has achieved Billboard Country Airplay #1 status, three weeks straight!
 The recording, which starts of with a lick by Jenee Fleenor on fiddle and features her playing throughout, has earned RIAA Gold certification recognizing sales and streaming topping 500,000.

-Just in RE: “Camo Cap” which Nashville Trax client, Bobby Layton, wrote about his friend Mark Gray who wrote many hits and most of the Exile catalog.
-Mark recently passed away.
+Just in RE: “Camo Cap” a song Nashville Trax client, Bobby Layton, wrote about his friend Mark Gray.
+Mark, who recently passed away, wrote many hits and most of the Exile catalog.

 Steve King: piano